-Name Plan Name (a) Number of Years Credited Service of Present Value Accumulated Benefit (b) (\$) Payments During Last Fiscal Year (\$) David C. Adams Curtiss-Wright Corporation Restoration Plan 22 \$ 15,198,503 \$0 Lynn M. Bamford Curtiss-Wright Corporation Restoration Plan 15 \$ 3,332,589 \$0 Kevin M. Rayment (c) Curtiss-Wright Corporation Restoration Plan N/A N/A N/A Paul J. Ferdenzi Curtiss-Wright Corporation Restoration Plan 23 \$ 4,088,656 \$0 K. Christopher Farkas Curtiss-Wright Corporation Restoration Plan 13 \$ 1,057,468 \$0
+Name Plan Name (a) Number of Years Credited Service Present Value of Accumulated Benefit (b) (\$) Payments During Last Fiscal Year (\$) Lynn M. Bamford Curtiss-Wright Corporation Retirement Convios 1100μ 10μ (ψ/ Benefits Restoration Plan 16 \$3,561,798 \$0 David C. Adams Curtiss-Wright Corporation Retirement Benefits Restoration Plan 22 \$ 0 \$15,752,628 (c) Kevin M. Rayment (d) Curtiss-Wright Corporation Retirement Benefits Restoration Plan N/A N/A N/A K. Christopher Farkas Curtiss-Wright Corporation Retirement Benefits Restoration Plan 14 \$1,023,296 \$0 Paul J. Ferdenzi Curtiss-Wright Corporation Retirement , , , · Benefits Restoration Plan 24 \$3,275,607 \$0 John C. Watts Curtiss-Wright Corporation Retirement Benefits Restoration Plan 16 \$ 712,399 \$0

-- (a) The Curtiss-Wright Corporation Restoration Plan is a non-qualified retirement plan established to provide benefits that would have been payable under the C-W Retirement Plan but for the limitations imposed by the provisions of the Internal Revenue Code and Employee Retirement Income Security Act.
+(a) The Curtiss-Wright Corporation Restoration Plan is a non-qualified retirement plan established to provide benefits that would have been payable under the C-W Retirement Plan but for the limitations imposed by the provisions of the Internal Revenue Code and Employee Retirement Income Security Act.
 All participants of the C-W Retirement Plan are eligible to participate in the Restoration Plan.
-Restoration benefits are payable at the same time and otherwise in accordance with the terms and conditions applicable under the C-W Retirement Plan. - (b) The present value of the accumulated benefit was determined as of December 31, 2020, the measurement date used for pension disclosure in the Company's financial statements pursuant to Accounting Standard Codification 715. - (c) Mr. Rayment does not participate in the Curtiss-Wright Corporation Restoration Plan because he transferred from the United Kingdom to the United States after plan was closed to new entrants.
+Restoration benefits are payable in accordance with the participants' elections for the distribution and timing of the benefit.

+(b) The present value of the accumulated benefit was determined as of December 31, 2022, the measurement date used for pension disclosure in the Company's financial statements pursuant to Accounting Standard Codification 715.

+(c) Mr. Adams received a lump sum distribution from the Curtiss-Wright Corporation Retirement Plan.

+(d) Mr. Rayment does not participate in the Curtiss-Wright Corporation Retirement Plan because he transferred from the United Kingdom to the United States after plan was closed to new entrants.